 How To Fold Gyoza

-Some (mostly Asian) supermarkets sell ready-made gyoza wrappers.
-They are also perfect to get this job done of course.
-Making your own dough takes quite some time, that’s true.
+And no doubt that they are also perfect to get this job done of course.
+I prefer to use those to be honest.
+Making your own dough can take up quite a lot of time, that is true.

 Ok, so here we go.